Guilai1990/fast-blog/README.md

 The "ES" in the script file name refers to "[event sourced](http://martinfowler.com/eaaDev/EventSourcing.html)".

+Edit `application.properties` with any custom Kafka configuration values you have.
+If you're just using the out of the box defaults, you shouldn't need to edit anything.

 Then run the JAR:

 ```
-java -jar target/fast-blog-1.0-SNAPSHOT.jar
+java -jar target/fast-blog-1.0-SNAPSHOT.jar --security.user.password=your-password
 ```

 Go to `http://localhost:8080/posts/new` and try making a post.
+The default username is set to be `admin`.
+The password is whatever you provided at the command line with `security.user.password`.
 Running a `kafka-avro-console-consumer` the way the quickstart indicates should show posts as they're created.

+The `bin` directory has helper scripts you may find useful.